Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Georgia State Stats and Trends

-- The Panthers have been underdogs by 11 points or more two times this year and covered the spread once.
+- This year, the Panthers have one ATS win in two games as an underdog of 11.5 points or more.

-- Georgia State's games this season have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- Georgia State's games this year have hit the over on five of eight set point totals (62.5%).

-- When Georgia State scores more than 19.3 points, it is 5-0 against the spread and 4-1 overall.
+- Georgia State is 5-0 against the spread and 4-1 overall in games when it scores more than 19.3 points.

-- In games that Georgia State picks up more than 360.0 yards, the team is 5-1 against the spread and 4-2 overall.
+- Georgia State is 5-1 against the spread and 4-2 overall when the team churns out more than 360.0 yards.

 - The Panthers have 10 giveaways this season, while the Ragin' Cajuns have 10 takeaways .